 The Company recognizes revenue from shipped packs and products upon receipt by the customer.
 Corporate-sponsored event revenue is recognized when the event is held.
 The Company defers certain components of its revenue.
-At each of June 30, 2013 and December 31, 2012, the Company's deferred revenue was \$1.5 million and consisted primarily of revenue received from: (i) sales of packs and products shipped but not received by the customers by the end of the respective period; and (ii) prepaid registration fees from customers planning to attend a future corporate-sponsored event.
+At each of September 30, 2013 and December 31, 2012, the Company's deferred revenue was \$5.3 million and \$1.5 million, respectively.
+During the third quarter of 2013, the Company started a loyalty program where customers earn loyalty points from qualified automatic orders, which can be applied to future purchases.
+The Company defers the dollar equivalent in revenue of these points until the points are applied or forfeited.
+The deferred revenue associated with the loyalty program at September 30, 2013 was \$2.5 million.
+Deferred revenue consisted primarily of: (i) sales of packs and products shipped but not received by the customers by the end of the respective period; (ii) revenue from the loyalty program and (iii) prepaid registration fees from customers planning to attend a future corporate-sponsored event.
+In total current assets, the Company defers commissions on (i) the sales of packs and products shipped but not received by the customers by the end of the respective period and (ii) the loyalty program.
+Deferred commissions were \$2.2 million and \$0.6 million at September 30, 2013 and December 30, 2012, respectively.

-We estimate a sales return reserve for expected sales refunds based on our historical experience over a rolling six- month period.
+We estimate a sales return reserve for expected sales refunds based on our historical experience over a rolling six-month period.
 If actual results differ from our estimated sales return reserve due to various factors, the amount of revenue recorded for each period could be materially affected.
 Historically, our sales returns have not materially changed through the years, as the majority of our customers who return their merchandise do so within the first 90 days after the original sale.
 Sales returns have historically averaged 1.5% or less of our gross sales.
-For the six months ended June 30, 2013 our sales return reserve consisted of the following (in thousands):
+For the nine months ended September 30, 2013 our sales return reserve consisted of the following (in thousands):

-June 30, 2013 Sales reserve as of January 1, 2013 \$ 156 Provision related to sales made in current period 502 Adjustment related to sales made in prior periods 2 Actual returns or credits related to current period (357) Actual returns or credits related to prior periods (160) Sales reserve as of June 30, 2013 \$ 143
+Ser 2013 Sales reserve as of January 1, 2013 \$ 156 Provision related to sales made in current period 882 Adjustment related to sales made in prior periods 3 Actual returns or credits related to current period (706) Actual returns or credits related to prior periods (159) Sales reserve as of September 30, 2013 \$ 176